KonradWasikiewicz/Backtester_app/docs/technical_specification.md

 1. Updating strategy parameters based on selected strategy
 2. Filtering available instruments based on search
 3. Updating date range based on slider/pickers
-4. Running backtest and updating results
-5. Updating charts based on results
+4. Running backtest: This callback now triggers an update to a central `dcc.Store` component (`backtest-results-store`) upon completion or failure.
+5. Updating results display (metrics, charts, tables): These callbacks are now triggered by changes in the `backtest-results-store` data, ensuring they update only when new results are available.
+6. Individual loading states for result components are managed, and a main overlay loader is controlled based on the combined state of these components.

 ### 5.2 Callback Division in the Project
 Callbacks are grouped by functionality:
 - `strategy_callbacks.py` - Callbacks related to strategy configuration
-- `backtest_callbacks.py` - Callbacks related to running and displaying results
+- `backtest_callbacks.py` - Callbacks related to running the backtest and updating all result components (triggered by `dcc.Store`).
 - `risk_management_callbacks.py` - Callbacks for managing risk settings

 ## 6. Version Management and Migrations